Real Life E®

 Feel in Control By Not Committing: Because spontaneous individuals have a harder time planning and following plans than planners and they really don’t want to necessarily have to keep to plans, they feel more in control by resisting committing.
 It feels like a more powerful position to them to not tell others what they will or won’t do.
 So they don’t.
 In order to plan, spontaneous individuals need to give some power to the plan and to the people around them who may hold them to the plan.
 This can feel really vulnerable on the front end.
 But in the back end can lead to more freedom because they’re able to surf through the waves of life instead of being smacked in the face by unplanned commitments and potentially super annoyed people.

-Again this is not a fully comprehensive explanation but can start to help explain why spontaneous individuals tend to operate the way that they do.
+This isn’t a fully comprehensive explanation but can start to help explain why spontaneous individuals tend to operate the way that they do.

 About Real Life E